radcli14/resume/index.md

 #### Founder and Independent Software Developer

  * Provide mechanical, aerospace, and software engineering services to clients across industries, see: [dc-engineer.com](https://www.dc-engineer.com/)
- * Develop cross-platform mobile applications using Swift (iOS), Kotlin (Android), and Python, on [Google Play](https://play.google.com/store/apps/dev?id=8234827172371467507) and the [App Store](https://apps.apple.com/us/developer/eliott-radcliffe/id1477487767)
+ * Develop cross-platform mobile applications using Swift (iOS), Kotlin (Android), and Python, on the [App Store](https://apps.apple.com/us/developer/eliott-radcliffe/id1477487767) and [Google Play](https://play.google.com/store/apps/dev?id=8234827172371467507)
- * Create 3D and AR experiences for mobile devices, using RealityKit, ARKit, and Jetpack Compose
+ * Create 3D and AR experiences for mobile devices, using RealityKit, ARKit, and Jetpack Compose, see: [AR Mobile Robotics](https://www.dc-engineer.com/armor)
  * Build educational and applied tools for engineers, focusing on simulation, visualization, and user interactivity
+ * Client projects include:
- * Trained and deployed a TensorFlow-based machine learning model for a racing game to predict aerodynamic properties of cars
+   - A machine learning model in TensorFlow to estimate aerodynamic properties of race cars
+   - AR-based measurement and object placement for a landscape design application
+   - Multiplatform local area and remote networking for a custom Android device
- * Designed and launched a hearing test iOS app using SwiftUI and AVFoundation, featuring precise audio playback and intuitive UI
+   - A published hearing test and audiogram analysis app using SwiftUI and AVFoundation

 ### Johns Hopkins University Applied Physics Laboratory (APL), 2010 - 2023